 And if this were not sufficient, we made 2 memorable and novel night dives.
 The first was a drift in shallow water to meet the huge and playful resident tawny nurse sharks of Alimathaa.
 The second was a quite brilliant piece of theatre on the crown of Maaya Thila, where white tip reef sharks, bigeye jacks, marble stingrays and red snappers hunt the masses of fusiliers that frequent the pinnacle at night in search of food; there was hardly a dull moment for the whole 45 minutes of that dive.

-The general itinerary on our Maldives cruise tour was Vaavu Atoll (also known as Felidhoo) - famed for its energy charged channel dives and encounters with schooling fish and reef sharks; Ari Atoll - which is seemingly peppered with manta cleaning stations and hosts whale sharks along its south coast; and South Male Atoll which offered us some convenient transit dives.
-To include Vaavu in the itinerary is not common among Maldives liveaboard operators, Explorer Ventures however, having found their feet in the market, seem to be positioning themselves as pioneers in discovering and developing new and adventurous diving routes in the Maldives, for its growing band of new and repeat tour guests.
+The general itinerary on our Maldives cruise tour was Felidhoo Atoll (also known as Vaavu) - famed for its energy charged channel dives and encounters with schooling fish and reef sharks; Ari Atoll - which is seemingly peppered with manta cleaning stations and hosts whale sharks along its south coast; and South Male Atoll which offered us some convenient transit dives.
+To include Felidhoo in the itinerary is not common among Maldives liveaboard operators, Explorer Ventures however, having found their feet in the market, seem to be positioning themselves as pioneers in discovering and developing new and adventurous diving routes in the Maldives, for its growing band of new and repeat tour guests.